contentauth/opensource.contentauth.org/docs/tasks/includes/_node-build.md

 });
 ```

-FROM SIGNING:

 Use the `c2pa.sign()` method to sign an ingredient, either locally if you have a signing certificate and key available, or by using a remote signing API.

 ## Signing a stream

-If you have an asset file's data loaded into memory, you can sign the the asset using the loaded stream (buffer).
+If you have an asset file's data loaded into a stream, you can use it to sign the asset

 **NOTE**: Signing using a stream is currently supported only for `image/jpeg` and `image/png` data.
 For all other file types, use the [file-based approach](#signing-files) .